Deewakar2412/Retail-Customer-Shopping-Behavior-Analysis/README.md

 5. **Documentation (GitHub Repository)**

 ---
+## 🎯 Objectives
+- Understand **customer purchasing behavior** and segment them by value.
+- Identify **key business drivers** such as loyalty, subscriptions, and discounts.
+- Deliver **data-driven recommendations** to improve sales and retention.
+- Build an **interactive Power BI dashboard** with a "Neon Glow" theme.

+---

 ## 📊 Power BI Dashboard Overview
 A **4-page interactive “Neon Glow” dashboard** was created to tell a complete, data-driven story.